How to warm up before running

 Full body warm ups for running

-A skips - This dynamic running warm up activates all your leg muscles.
-You perform movement like high knees, but only the front of your foot comes into contact with the ground.
+A-skips: This dynamic running warm up activates all your leg muscles.
 At the same time, you shift forward as you alternate your legs up and down.
+Perform high-knee movements, landing on the front of your foot while moving forward.

 You can find more ideas in our runner’s stretching guide.